This blog post was written by Higher Employment Services Technical Assistance and is included as an archived post on the Switchboard blog.

 Some ideas for corporate volunteering include:

-- Serve as one-on-one ESL conversation partners with refugees over Skype
+- Serve as one-on-one English conversation partners with refugees over Skype

 - Provide industry specific employment strategies or insight